 VENUS Software offers a dispense on the fly (Single Step).
-This step does not stop the x-movement while pipetting which allows a very fast dispensing of liquid, e.g. to fill a plate with reagent.
+This step does not stop the xmovement while pipetting which allows for a very fast dispensing of liquid, e.g. to fill a plate with reagent.

-This feature is available for 1000μl-pipetting channels and for 5ml-pipetting channels.
+This feature is available for 1000 μ L-pipetting channels and 5mL-pipetting channels on Microlab STAR, STAR^V and VANTAGE.